Genivia/RE-flex/doc/README.md

 Examples                                                     {#reflex-examples}
 --------

-We will illustrate lex specifications with three examples.
+Some lex specification examples to generate scanners with RE/flex.

 ### Example 1